esentri/domainlifecycles/readme_mirror.md

 The DLC Domain Mirror is a DDD specific implementation of the ideas of Gilad Bracha and David Ungar, who described [Design Principles for Meta-level Facilities of Object-Oriented Programming Languages](https://bracha.org/mirrors.pdf)

-The DCL Domain Mirror contains a metamodel of the tactical design structures within bounded contexts.
+The DLC Domain Mirror contains a metamodel of the tactical design structures within bounded contexts.
 This metamodel is typically instantiated at application startup using Java reflection.
 It mirrors the current implementation state of the implemented